mujsann/AQPG/README.md

 # AQPG Automatic Quest Plan Generator.
-A research on automatically generating quest plans from natural language written stories
+A research on automatically generating quest plans from stories written in natural language